The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 I don't want to get sidetracked here, but the point apparently is that people in New Jersey pay more in taxes on a pack of cigarettes than Florida residents pay for a pack.

-But you're not through here, folks.
+But we're not through here, folks.

 You want to drink?